Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/filters.md

 ### urlEncode

-Percent-encodes all the characters which are not included in unreserved chars (see [RFC3986]) with the exception of forward slash (/).
+Percent-encodes all the characters which are not included in unreserved chars (see [RFC3986]) except forward slash (/).

 ```hurl
 GET https://example.org/foo